 I was raised from the dust!

 I remember handful families had radio sets.
 Usually those that did have one, also had a family member in South Africa – a border-jumper, of course.
-Usually for those who do, one of the family members would be in South Africa, border-jumper off-course.
 We called them ‘Ma Joni-Joni’.
 I was one of them, but that’s a story for another day.

 It was chaos during the festive season when the Ma Joni-Joni came back home.
 They came wearing cheap-white takkies, khaki-side-pocket pants and summer shirts.
 Oh, how I envied them…